 The only way to fully treat a deviated septum is with surgery.
 But, in some cases, a doctor might prescribe medications to treat the symptoms associated with the condition.
 For example, if a patient has severe nasal congestion as a result of the airway being blocked, decongestants or a nasal steroid spray might be able to help, as they reduce swelling.
 Along with not being a permanent fix, both medications have their drawbacks including ongoing costs.

 What is Septoplasty?

 Septoplasty is the procedure performed to correct the position of a deviated septum.
 During the surgery, a doctor will typically straighten the septum and/or adjust its position.
 At the end of the procedure, the septum should be centered, so that neither side of the nasal cavity is blocked or obstructed.

 The procedure is often performed along with rhinoplasty, or nose reshaping.
 Septoplasty itself typically doesn’t alter the appearance of the nose.
 If a patient has a deviated septum as well as a nose he or she thinks is too large or small, he or she might consider nose reshaping as well.
 Discussing surgical options with a trained surgeon is an absolute must, so that a patient understands what to expect and what the results might be.

 The results from a septoplasty are typically noticed quite shortly after surgery, as the nasal passages are now wider and permit more air flow.

 Dr. Jeffrey Epstein is board certified in both facial plastic and reconstructive surgery and otolaryngology/head and neck surgery.
 He is available to discuss your concerns about a deviated septum with you or to go over surgical treatment options.
-You can schedule an appointment with Dr. Epstein in either Miami or New York.
-Call (305) 666-5884 in Miami or (212) 759-3484 in New York City.
+You can schedule an appointment with Dr. Epstein in either Miami.
+Call (305) 666-5884 in Miami.